akshayrmenon/senseglove_noetic/README.md

 As such, the user has to define which glove is connected to the system.

 1. find out if you are dealing with a left- or right-handed senseglove
-2. remove the non-existing glove from the senseglove_hardware_demo.launch file, such that only your left/right-handed glove remains.
+2. remove the non-existing glove from the senseglove_hardware_demo.launch file, such that only your left/right-handed glove remains. (use the lh & rh demo files as reference)
 3. save the launch file
 4. build you workspace
 5. source your workspace